Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 The section above focused on the task of finding topics and themes in a new text data set.
-In many cases, we already know a set of topics&emdash;this could be the set of topics or research fields as described by the Social Science Research Network or the set of sections (local news, international, sports, finance, etc.) in a news publication.
+In many cases, we already know a set of topics&mdash;this could be the set of topics or research fields as described by the Social Science Research Network or the set of sections (local news, international, sports, finance, etc.) in a news publication.
 The task we often face is to automatically categorize new